Petra Hancz

 “While it would have been great to build our own tech solutions from the start, we decided to de-risk in Hiisi’s early days and put off investing in proprietary technology.
 We figured that since there are so many hotel tech providers who work on these solutions full-time, we should rely on their expertise for now.”
 Markus Veikkolainen, Chief Technology and Marketing Officer, Hiisi Homes & Hotels

 The best-of-breed approach offers the advantage of adopting a sequenced, test-and-learn strategy when integrating technologies.
 Unlike the need to connect everything at once, hotel operators can implement specialised solutions one at a time and gradually identify enhancement opportunities as they go.
 This incremental approach allows for smoother transitions, minimised disruptions, and the ability to fine-tune the technology ecosystem based on real-time feedback and evolving business needs.
-As an example, the best-of-breed approach made it possible for the Berlin-based LINDEMANN HOTELS to easily set up and trial new solutions, such as customice for MICE management or GiftUp for gift vouchers.
+As an example, the best-of-breed approach made it possible for the Berlin-based little BIG hotels to easily set up and trial new solutions, such as customice for MICE management or GiftUp for gift vouchers.
 All this took just a couple of hours or days because it was no longer necessary to wait weeks for a new integration, an experience that you most often encounter with traditional hotel PMSs, not built with connectivity at heart or APIs as “first-level” citizens of the system.

 There are several indicators that suggest a best-of-breed approach might be the perfect fit for your business.
 Firstly, if your business is experiencing rapid growth and has ambitious goals for future expansion, the scalability offered by this approach can be a game-changer.
 Secondly, if your business has diverse needs across different departments and functions, adopting the best technology for each area can help you support your teams.